arivictor/intentional-architecture-in-python/book/appendix-d-repository-query-patterns.md

-# Appendix A: Repository Query Patterns
+# Appendix D: Repository Query Patterns

 Remember the repository ports from Chapter 7?
 Clean interfaces that define what the application needs from persistence: